 7 POST @ LIBERATION

-Before returning to property dealing, Ledoux arranged for the rebellious LIBERATION staff to be transferred from their beautiful central Paris offices to a drab suburban backwater as part of spending cuts deemed necessary for the newspaper's financial health.
-By then, 7 POST had ceased publication.
+Before returning to property dealing, Bruno Ledoux arranged for the Libératon offices to be transferred from their chic Paris building to a drab suburb as part of spending cuts deemed necessary for the newspaper's survival.